 Until this point, we have embarked on what I would call a normal training phase, a period generic too many sports training programs.
 Daily sessions have consisted of numerous high-intensity sessions, multi-feed drills, and pressure feeding exercises.
 There has also been a background of technical work, looking at specific areas of strengths and weakness, but sessions have often been very hard and very physical.

-It is vital for players to do plenty of target hitting to hone accuracy.
+Players need to do plenty of target hitting to hone accuracy.
 These routines may still involve ghosting or shadowing but are short and very specific.
 We also set up conditioned games, which focus on areas previously worked on, such as moving to a particular corner, length discipline or consistency.
 All of these exercises must involve scoring so that my pupil can see an end to the routine and in readiness for the real thing.
 It can be a good idea to involve other players towards the end of the sessions.
 Different players provide different challenges and bring less artificial, all-court hitting and movement.
 From a coaching point of view, it also makes it easier to observe the pupil as they try and reinforce these elements of their game.
 Other hitters need to be of a suitable standard to make it useful, but as many players train at the same clubs anyway, it is rarely a problem.
-It does not however, follow that a player must only hit with someone of a similar ranking.
+It does not follow that a player must only hit with someone of a similar ranking.
 A good junior can work perfectly well with John White or Rachael Grin ham, providing the parameters are set correctly with clear objectives and conditions.
-A number of coaches employ this mix in aspects of their player's training and it is to be encouraged across the board.
+Several coaches employ this mix in aspects of their player's training and it is to be encouraged across the board.
 Crucially, we do not introduce new facets to the player's game during these sessions.
 This is not the time to pick up on other weaknesses and make fundamental technical changes.
 It is the time to build the pupil up to winning a squash match, rather than articulating long-term changes to the way they hit the ball.